Hartford guard leads fight off the court against violence

 The idea for the camp was born during conversations and three weeks later, Carter brought his nephews and six other kids from his neighborhood to Newfrock’s farm.
 They were introduced to volunteer tradesmen and grief counselors, an experience that changed the lives of Carter’s nephews.

-One discovered plumbing and is currently seeking an internship.
+One discovered plumbing and currently is applying for internships with the help of camp officials.
 Another learned the electrical skills needed to fix an outlet in the family home.

 “This is how you change neighborhoods, this is how you change communities,” Gallagher said.
 “For Traci’s brother this could have been an outlet that maybe would have changed his life.
 Because the system is set up the way it is, there is no opportunity.”